 Lachlan Scott decided to study the Certificate IV in Screen and Media after attending Melbourne Polytechnic’s Open Day and seeing work that resembled his own talents and passion.

 Since then, he’s made a television show with his classmates and discovered his own voice.

 “Be prepared to do the hard yards, because you never know what’s going to happen.
 There’s always a chance someone might see you and offer you a job.”

 Inspired by student work on display at Melbourne Polytechnic’s Open Day, Lachlan Scott enrolled in the Certificate IV in Screen and Media.

 Lachlan was always interested in film and television and when he looked around for different courses, Melbourne Polytechnic simply stood out.

 “The course had a highly recognisable screen and media department and a full television studio which no other campus could offer.”

 After finishing Year 12, Lachlan first completed Melbourne Polytechnic’s Certificate IV in Interactive Visual Media in which he gained skills across all the Adobe programs.

 Then, while attending an Open Day, Lachlan saw student projects that were similar to his own.
-He decided to enroll in the Certificate IV in Screen and Media and explore a passion that had been with him from a young age.
+He decided to enrol in the Certificate IV in Screen and Media and explore a passion that had been with him from a young age.